scalar-labs/cassy/README.md

 # Port number of Cassy master.
 If not specified port 20051 is used by default.
 scalar.backup.cassandra.server.port

 # Port number of JMX.
-It is optional and 7199 is used by default.
+If not specified port 7199 is used by default.
 scalar.backup.cassandra.server.jmx_port

 # Username for SSH.